QMCPACK/qmcpack/docs/methods.rst

    becomes equivalent to the standard LM.
 Retaining five or fewer directions per block is often sufficient.

+-  ``deriv_threshold`` This is a threshold on the ratio of the (absolute) mean value of a parameter derivative to the standard deviation of that derivative.
+Parameters with a ratio less than the chosen threshold will be turned off when using parameter filtration.

 Recommendations:

 -  Default ``shift_i``, ``shift_s`` should be fine.